 Get your mind out of the gutter!
 A “cock-up” is a mistake or failure, "I made a total cock-up of it."

 If you’ve gotten yourself into a “kerfuffle,” you are generally involved in a disagreement with someone.
 “Kerfuffle” also has a similar meaning to “fuss.”
 For example, you can say, “It was all a big kerfuffle.”

-This is the shortened and easier version of “isn’t it?”
+This is one of the most commonly heard UK slangs.
+It’s the shortened and easier version of “isn’t it?”
 It’s seen as a general filler in a conversation or when seeking confirmation, eg. "Cool, innit."

 When something or someone is “cracking” it means that the thing or the person is particularly good or excellent.
 For example, “He’s a cracking lad” or “That’s a cracking cuppa.”

 This is British slang for “disgusting” or “gross.”

 “Proper” is used as an alternative to “very” or “extremely.”
 For example, “That’s proper good nosh, innit.”

 This is a British expression to mean stealing.
 As in “I nicked these sweets from the shop.”

 “Faffing around” is a very British pleasure.
 It means doing nothing particularly productive or taking unnecessary time to do something that should be relatively quick or straightforward.